 Basic Operation of Guaranteed Messaging

-The following figure, Steps in Processing a Guaranteed Message, shows the basic steps in the handling of Guaranteed Messages from a publishing to a consuming client.
+The following figure shows the basic steps in the handling of Guaranteed Messages from a publishing to a consuming client.

 - Publish message

 - Spool message

 A client application that has connected to a Message VPN on a Solace PubSub+ event broker publishes a Guaranteed message (that is, a message with a delivery mode of persistent or non-persistent) to a topic or queue destination.

 The ingress message received by the event broker is spooled to a queue or topic endpoint.